susam/tucl/the-unix-command-language.md

 Shell if it does not already exist.
 If it exists, it will be truncated.
 The `ls` (abbreviation of list) command writes an alphabetical list of the names of all of the files in the current working directory.
-It is totally unaware of the redirection of the standard output had occurred.
+It is totally unaware of the redirection of the standard output that has occurred.

 Another instance of output redirection